Augusta County is named for Princess Augusta of Saxe-Gotha-Altenburg, who was Princess of Wales between 1736 and 1751.

 Style: Beaux Arts

 Architect: T J Collins & Son

 Contractor: A F Withrow & Company

 Description: The building faces south and is a two story red colored brick and stone structure.
+The building is located on landscaped grounds in the center of Staunton.
 The south front has a large portico with four columns rising to an ornate pediment at the roof line.
 On the center of the roof is a large dome topped with a lantern and statue of Justice.
 The second story windows are arched.
 An addition was added in 1939.